STAT545-UBC-hw-2019-20/stat545-hw-forouh/README.md

 >[This is my linkedin profile](https://www.linkedin.com/in/forouh-kalantari-7b2895a4/).
-Here you will find more information about my education background and work experienc.
+Here you will find more information about my education background and work experience